 The future of the Polokwane City, we tend to develop policies that demand integration of all resources and different directorate to interact with one another.
 Looking at the directionless, the Municipality tends to shift away from purpose built (Future planning) and concentrate on basic services rather advance proactive Plans that aim at advancing service delivery mechanism looking at the 2030-2050 urbanization challenges.
 Government policies are being development with a long terms vision, but it is left with the planners to properly re-shape the city toward the future needs.
 Advance skills and commitment of the planners is required.
-The Integrated Urban Development Framework (IUDF) is one of the fundamental policies of the Government that seek to action the National Development Plan for the future needs.
+The Integrated Urban Development Framework (IUDF) is one of the future needs.